Updated on Feb 7, 2024

 FastComet supports multiple PHP versions on every shared hosting package.
 We make all the efforts to support the most current versions of PHP as soon as possible after their release.
 Everyone can change their PHP version and enable or disable different PHP modules via the web-based interface in the cPanel.
-By the time of this post, the PHP highest PHP version we support is PHP 8.1.
+Currently, the PHP highest PHP version we support is PHP 8.3.

-To make sure you have all the information you need, we will provide some more clearance on the matter of PHP versions.
+To make sure you have all the information you need, we will provide some more clarity on the matter of PHP versions.

 Table of Contents: